The common declaration format

 Math scope bodies

-A math body is a <block> described by the Mobius2 math format.
+A math body is a <block> described in the Mobius2 math format.
 The math expression typically computes a single value.
 Math scope bodies can reference certain types of entities that are visible in the outer scope, but you can not declare entities there, only local variables.
 Unlike the declaration scope, the math scope also has a strict ordering of expressions.

 Special